 5. Edo Tokyo Museum

-The museum’s permanent exhibition illustrates people’s lives in Edo period (1603-1867) and more recent era in Tokyo.
-Visitors can learn about the way of life of people, architecture, cultural heritage, political aspects, and commercial situation and may more.
+The museum’s permanent exhibition illustrates people’s lives in the Edo period (1603-1867) and more recent era in Tokyo.
+Visitors can learn about the way of life of people, architecture, cultural heritage, political aspects, and commercial situations and many more.
 There are many life-sized figures and models of bridges and buildings so that the visitors have many good picture taking opportunities.
 Guided tours with English speaking volunteers and other languages are available from 10am to 3pm.
-An audio guide for permanent exhibition is also available in multiple languages. \1,000 deposit is needed for audio guide.
+An audio guide for permanent exhibition is also available in multiple languages.
+1,000 yen deposit is needed for the audio guide.

 Edo Tokyo Museum